 Careers aren’t linear.
 They’re Loops.

-But knowing this doesn’t make it any less scary or less of a struggle to navigate.
+Knowing this doesn’t make it less scary or less of a struggle to navigate.

 You can’t pick the right path for a future that hasn’t been invented yet.
-But you can build the skills and confidence to design your path, no matter what the future holds.
+But you can build the skills and confidence to take ownership of your path, no matter what the future holds.

-The key to career design is the power of small experiments.
+The key to career design is the power of micro-projects.

-We call these small experiments Loops as an invitation to embrace the “loopy” career reality and make it work to your advantage.
+We call these micro-projects Loops as an invitation to embrace the “loopy” career reality and make it work to your advantage.

 A Brief Introduction To Making A Loop

-Looping Method is a framework for designing sequential small experiments to discover what you want and craft smart moves to make it happen.
+Looping Method is a framework for designing micro-projects built on small experiments to discover you next steps and craft smart moves to make it happen.